Advancing aged care together

 Dossy web sml

-The HERD Intergenerational Learning Centre
+The Herd Intergenerational Learning Centre

-The centre in on schedule to open in February 2023.
 Uniting AgeWell will engage a PhD candidate to evaluate the HERD project and the benefits to all involved.

 To find out how some of these projects are helping to improve the services we provide, you can read more on our News and Media page.